AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 \aside{
     There is an independent protocol variant (from those above) called +T which provides a significant reduction to proof size and header size.
 This optimization is currently redacted. \\
     \\
-    Each protocol variant thus far has a corresponding combination-variant, e.g., +PoRs and +PoRTs, +HO and +HOT, etc.
+    Each protocol variant thus far has a corresponding +T variant, e.g., +PoRs and +PoRTs, +HO and +HOT, etc.
 }

 ### Confirmation Times